Saksham-Gupta-GH/NOTES_FOR_ME/README.md

    http://127.0.0.1:5000
    ```

-That's it!
 Your Personal Knowledge Hub is now running locally.

 ## 🎯 How to Use

 ### Adding Notes

 1. Click "Add Note" in the navigation
 2. Enter a title for your note
 3. Write your content in the text area